Staff

 Pat Putnam

-I joined the SAM board in April 2019.
+I joined the School of American Music (SAM) board in April 2019.
 I joined the board because I believe music education is very important and I believe in SAM's mission.
 Music has always been very important to me, and I took both piano lessons and voice lessons for many years in my youth.
-My responsibilities on the board include being the Producer for the Harbor Country Singers, the community chorus sponsored by SAM, helping plan and organize SAM events as part of the Programming committee, being chair of the Governance committee, sending out SAM emails and maintaining the email distribution list, and creating event posters.
+My responsibilities on the board include being the Producer for the Harbor Country Singers community choir and for the River Valley Senior Center senior choir, both sponsored by SAM, helping plan and organize SAM events as part of the Programming committee, and helping and taking photos at SAM events.
 I am a retired software engineer.
 I have a B.S. in Business from Indiana University and a M.S. in Computer Science from DePaul University.
 In my spare time, I enjoy reading, hiking, singing, and traveling.

 Diane Ruzevich